sunhwan/charmmdoc/source/usage.rst

    Some of them are listed below.

-   CALL GETE(X,Y,Z,...)  will cause the energy and forces to be computed and values are saved in the appropriate common blocks.
+   CALL GETE(X,Y,Z,...)  will cause the energy and forces to be computed and values are saved appropriately.
 For this to work properly, NBONDS, HBONDS, and CODES must have been called.
    This can be done by executing both the NBONds and HBONds command, by the use of the UPDAte command, or by having previously found the